How Well Do You Understand “Doing Business As…” in Florida?

 What Are the Requirements for Registering a DBA Name in Florida?

-In Florida, the registration requirements for a DBA were created in Section 865.09 of the Florida state statutes.
+In Florida, the registration requirements were created in Section 865.09 of the Florida state statutes.
 The requirements will depend upon your business entity type and its legal structure:

 - General Partnerships and Sole Proprietorships.
 These are the business entities that use DBAs the most.
-Often, the company’s legal name is the same as the owner’s name, and you can use this with no need for registration.
+The company’s legal name is often the same as the owner’s name, and you can use this with no need for registration.
 For instance, Jane Jones can set up a consulting company under her name without registration.
-However, if she were to set up a business called Jane Jones’ Consulting, then she would be required to register the DBA.
+However, if she were to set up a business called Jane Jones’ Consulting, she would be required to register the DBA.

 - Corporations and LLCs.
 These business entities do not need to register a DBA as standard, as they usually get given a unique name when they are formed.
 If, however, the main company has several business operations, they may use a DBA to differentiate between each line of business.

 What is the cost of registration in Florida?

 In Florida, registering a DBA currently costs $50.
 Registered names remain valid for a period of 5 years, and they are renewable.

 What is the procedure for DBA filing in the state of Florida?

 - Advertise the Legal Notice.
 Before filing a DBA registration in Florida, you require to advertise a single legal notice.
 This has to be advertised in a news publication circulated in the counties within which the business will operate.
 The notice needs to be advertised only once, and you can choose the publication.
 Prices for such notices vary from $30 to-100.
 Once the legal notice has been circulated, the publication will provide you with an affidavit verifying such.
 You need to certify that you have already advertised the notice when submitting your DBA registration.